 has been marketed to the public for quite a few years now.
 Before that, there were people just buying soft or hard armor and putting them in their backpacks.
-Purchasing purpose made backpacks and armor or just buying the armor and putting it in your current backpack are both viable options if you’re looking to get into backpack body armor.
+Purchasing purpose made backpacks and armor or just buying the armor and putting it in your current pack are both viable options if you’re looking to get into backpack body armor.

 Making the decision to buy backpack armor is pretty much a no-brainer.
 Whether it’s for your daughter’s school backpack or for your briefcase that you carry to work every day, it makes sense to spend the money just in case.